core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.

-* Reference: This contains a pointer to the public specification for the item.
+* Reference: This contains a pointer to the public specification for the item, if one exists.

 This registry has been initially populated by the entries in {{table-informative-response-params}}.
-The 'Reference' column for all of those entries refers to sections of this document.

 ## CoAP Transport Information Registry {#iana-coap-transport-information}